 The prohibition does not apply to broadcasters airing deepfakes as part of news coverage, if they acknowledge questions about authenticity.
 It does not apply when broadcasters unknowingly air paid deepfake content after making efforts to verify it.
 The bill exempts news publications that routinely cover politics if they clearly state the media is inaccurate.
 It also does not apply to satire or parody.

-The bill’s purpose is to limit the spread of highly realistic but false depictions of candidates before elections, which could deceive and influence voters.
-It aims to balance free speech concerns with the state interest in fair and informed elections by allowing deepfakes with proper disclosures.
+The bill’s purpose is to limit the spread of highly realistic but false depictions of candidates before elections.
+Those false depictions could deceive and influence voters.
+It aims to balance free speech concerns with interest in informed elections by allowing deepfakes with proper disclosures.
 The penalties aim to deter malicious creators and distributors of harmful deepfakes.
 The exceptions allow media outlets to exercise free speech and cover deepfakes as part of news, but require transparency when airing questionable content.

 So far, the bill has been introduced in the House and has garnished interest.
 On February 6, it was referred to the Government Modernization and Technology Committee.

-If you’re wondering how this and other bills could impact you, don’t hesitate to reach out to BABL AI with your questions and concerns.
+If you’re wondering how this and other bills could impact you, don’t hesitate to reach out to BABL AI.
 Their Audit Experts are ready to provide valuable assistance.